-In 2011 the Government signed into legislation the Armed Forces Covenant, putting in statute a commitment to those who serve in our armed forces that they will suffer no disadvantage and where necessary are entitled to 'special treatment'.
-The current treatment veterans with hearing loss receive in the UK repeatedly fails to meet the covenant.

-"My digital hearing aids, provided in-service by MOD, were excellent when brand new.
+In 2011 the Government signed into legislation the Armed Forces Covenant, putting in statute a commitment to those who serve in our armed forces that they will suffer no disadvantage and "My digital hearing aids, provided in-service by MOD, were excellent when brand new.
 Their quality has degraded over time - hence the quality of my hearing.
 Now that I have left the service I need to budget over £300 per pair for servicing."